ufrshubham/raylib-dart/README.md

 ## Note

 - This project is still work in progress and a lot of APIs from raylib are not yet exposed correctly
-- Right now it only supports Windows
+- Right now it only supports Windows and Linux
+- This package uses a custom fork of [raylib](https://github.com/ufrshubham/raylib) added as submodule under vendors.
+So stock raylib binaries might not work.

 ## Usage